Ilshidur/feeder.lol-item-sets-generator.org/README.md

 This project builds the best League of Legends recommended items for the website LoL Item Sets Generator.

-## What does this code generates
+## What does this code does

 * generates the item sets regularly with a cron task and store them in a MongoDB database
-* saves the setsto a given location
+* saves the item sets to a given location
 * imports the champions and items in a MongoDB database
 * generates the champions/items sprites and serves them with [express](https://github.com/expressjs/express)
+* provides the tooltips API to lol-item-sets-generator.org with [league-tooltips](https://www.npmjs.com/package/league-tooltips) with [express](https://github.com/expressjs/express)

 ## Contribute